GhadaAm22/WomensInHistory/README.md

 ## App Statement :

-Create an API that includes famous women in history
+Creating API that provide the information of popular women in history and their achievement

 ## Feature List :